mtumilowicz/js-nodejs-websocket-workshop/README.md

      closed, a peer does not send any further data; after receiving a control frame indicating the connection should be closed, a peer discards any further data received
+* It's also designed in such a way that its servers can share a port with HTTP servers, by having its handshake be a valid HTTP Upgrade request
+* the intent of
+     WebSockets is to provide a relatively simple protocol that can coexist with HTTP and deployed HTTP infrastructure (such as proxies)
+*  It is similarly intended to fail to establish a connection when data from other protocols, especially HTTP, is sent to a WebSocket server, for example, as might happen if an HTML "form" were submitted to a WebSocket server.
+     * This is primarily achieved by requiring that the server prove that it read the handshake, which it can only do if the handshake contains the appropriate parts, which can only be sent by a WebSocket client
+     * In particular, at the time of writing of this specification, fields starting with |Sec-| cannot be set by an attacker from a web browser using only HTML and JavaScript APIs such as XMLHttpRequest
+# subprotocols
+* The client can request that the server use a specific subprotocol by including the |Sec-WebSocket-Protocol| field in its handshake.
+If it is specified, the server needs to include the same field and one of the selected subprotocol values in its response for the connection to be established.
+* For example, if Example Corporation were to create a Chat subprotocol to be implemented by many servers around the Web, they could name it "chat.example.com"
+    * If the Example Organization
+         called their competing subprotocol "chat.example.org", then the two subprotocols could be implemented by servers simultaneously, with the server dynamically selecting which subprotocol to use based on the value sent by the client
+# Opening Handshake
+* To _Establish a WebSocket Connection_, a client opens a connection and sends a handshake as defined in this section.
+* A connection is defined to initially be in a CONNECTING state.
+* A client will need to
+     supply a /host/, /port/, /resource name/, and a /secure/ flag, which are the components of a WebSocket URI as discussed in Section 3, along with a list of /protocols/ and /extensions/ to be used
+     * Additionally, if the client is a web browser, it supplies /origin/
+* denial-of-service attack by just opening a large number of WebSocket connections to a remote host
+    * A server can further reduce the load on itself when attacked by pausing before closing the connection
+    * There is no limit to the number of established WebSocket connections a client can have with a single remote host
+    * Servers can refuse to accept connections from hosts/IP addresses with an excessive number of existing connections or disconnect resource- hogging connections when suffering high load
+*  If /secure/ is true, the client MUST perform a TLS handshake over the connection after opening the connection and before sending the handshake data
+    * all further communication on this channel MUST run through the encrypted tunnel
+* Once a connection to the server has been established (including a connection via a proxy or over a TLS-encrypted tunnel), the client MUST send an opening handshake to the server
+    * The handshake consists
+         of an HTTP Upgrade request, along with a list of required and optional header fields
+        * The handshake MUST be a valid HTTP request
+        * the method of the request MUST be GET, and the HTTP version MUST be at least 1.1
+        * The request MUST contain an |Upgrade| header field whose value MUST include the "websocket" keyword
+        * The request MUST contain a |Connection| header field whose value MUST include the "Upgrade" token
+        * The request MUST include a header field with the name |Sec-WebSocket-Key|
+            * random numbers selected randomly for each connection
+        * The request MUST include a header field with the name |Origin| if the request is coming from a browser client
+        *  The request MUST include a header field with the name
+                  |Sec-WebSocket-Version|.
+The value of this header field MUST be
+                  13
+        * The request MAY include a header field with the name
+                  |Sec-WebSocket-Protocol|.
+If present, this value indicates one
+                  or more comma-separated subprotocol the client wishes to speak, ordered by preference
+        * The request MAY include any other header fields, for example, cookies and/or authentication-related header fields such as the |Authorization| header field, which are processed according to documents that define them
+* Once the client's opening handshake has been sent, the client MUST wait for a response from the server before sending any further data
+* The client MUST validate the server's response as follows:
+    * If the status code received from the server is not 101, the client handles the response per HTTP procedures
+        * In
+                 particular, the client might perform authentication if it receives a 401 status code; the server might redirect the client using a 3xx status code (but clients are not required to follow them)
+    * If the response lacks an |Upgrade| header field - the client MUST _Fail the WebSocket Connection_